 Always see a physical therapist after a car accident.
 You could have been injured in the crash and not even know it.
-Sometimes injury symptoms do not present immediately after the accident, instead surfacing hours, days or even weeks later.
+Sometimes injury symptoms do not present themselves immediately after the accident, instead surfacing hours, days or even weeks later.

 An RPT physical therapist can assess your range of motion and test your strength in critical areas to identify any injuries or functional deficits that are not immediately detected.